-- 2.1 The current delegation from Council to Members of Council Staff was approved by Council on 20 October 2021, and provides for Council staff to exercise the powers, duties and functions under various Acts and Regulations. - 2.2 Council's lawyers have provided an update for the ongoing maintenance of Council's Delegation Manual, and takes into account relevant changes to legislation that were assented to, or made, on or after 22 January 2021 which affect Council's powers, duties and functions. - 2.3 The changes proposed to the delegation from the current version are generally minor in nature and reflect amendments to legislation and corrections to the officers delegated.
-Amendments have also been made to titles of officers as a result of the new organisational structure which commenced 31 January 2022. - 2.4 This report presents to Council the updated S6 Instrument of Delegation from Council to Members of Council Staff.
+- 2.1 The current delegation from Council to Members of Council Staff was adopted by Council on 19 October 2022, and provides for Council staff to exercise the powers, duties and functions under various Acts and Regulations. - 2.2 Council's lawyers have provided an update for the ongoing maintenance of Council's Delegation Manual and considers changes to legislation that were assented to, or made, on or after 22 July 2022 which affect Council's powers, duties and functions. - 2.3 The changes proposed to the delegation from the current version are generally minor and reflect amendments to legislation and amendments to the officer titles. - 2.4 This report presents to Council the updated S6 Instrument of Delegation from Council to Members of Council Staff as shown at Attachment 1. - 2.5 The proposed changes to the existing S6 Instrument of Delegation from Council to Members of Council Staff are shown at Attachment 2